deNBI/cloud-user-docs/wiki/Tutorials/BiBiGrid/index.md

 ## Start the Cluster

-`java -jar bibigrid-openstack-2.0.jar -c -o bibigrid.yml`
+`java -jar bibigrid-openstack-<version>.jar -c -o bibigrid.yml`

 or more verbose:

-`java -jar bibigrid-openstack-2.0.jar -c -v -o bibigrid.yml`
+`java -jar bibigrid-openstack-<version>.jar -c -v -o bibigrid.yml`

-Starting with blank Ubuntu 16.04 images takes up to 20 minutes to finish.
+Starting with blank Ubuntu 16.04 images takes up to 20 minutes to finish, depending on the instance performance and bibigrid configuration.
-Using pre-installed images is much faster (about 5 minutes).

 ## Good to know